 You can deploy the Custom Tags package to mark sensitivity level to Tanium Clients and create computer groups based on the tags.
 In this scenario, a user with the All Computers permission gets results from computers regardless of tagging.
 A user must have the "Top" permission to get results from computers with the Top sensitivity level tag.

-In 7.1, you can add further restrictions on the set of questions and actions a user can issue.
+With RBAC, you can add further restrictions on the set of questions and actions a user can issue.
 A fine-grained permissions framework enables you to implement role-based access control models that limit what users and user groups can see and do with Tanium.

 Permissions are user abilities: read, write, and execute.